jimrandomh/g2flash/README.md

 # g2flash

+`g2flash` is a utility for installing firmware on Even Realities G2 smart glasses, as well as a collection of firmware modifications that add features and fix limitations of the glasses.
+The modifications themselves are made with [Faceclaw](https://github.com/jimrandomh/faceclaw) in mind, but can be used by any software that communicates with the G2 glasses using their BLE protocol.
+If you are using this with Faceclaw, you can either use this tool to apply the firmware mods, or use the flashing tool built in to Faceclaw's onboarding process (both versions install the same firmware image).
+Installing using Faceclaw is a bit more user friendly than installing using g2flash.

+This repository contains patches applied to firmware, but does not contain the Even Realities firmware itself.
+The `build_cfw.sh` script will download the base firmware from Even's CDN, apply patches, and verify that the resulting firmware has the expected hash for you.

+FLASHING A CUSTOM FIRMWARE WILL VOID YOUR WARRANTY.
+This tool will require you to acknowledge that you are voiding your warranty when you run it.

+## Modifications

+This firmware reworks how images and screen updates work in EvenHub.
+The intended usage is that you create a layout with a single 576x288 image container, which is used as a message target (but the EvenHub layout system is otherwise entirely ignored).
+Image updates sent to this container are interpreted as custom messages of new types.
+Image traffic is compressed with zlib+RLE.
+Screen contents can be up to 640x480 (larger than the screen area supported by the stock firmware), you can update dirty rects rather than updating the whole screen at once, and you can send messages which perform rect-to-rect copies for low-bandwidth scroll animations.
+Because this mode writes directly to the framebuffer without going through EvenHub's screen-update functions, you cannot mix this mode with EvenHub list or text or list containers.

+Some other features this has (used by Faceclaw, but the exact API may not be fully documented):

+ * Receive R1 ring long-press and long-press-release as regular gestures, rather than opening a modal offering to quit
+ * Play sound effects with the piezo buzzer
+ * Receive on-head detection wear/unwear events, to trigger a lock-screen
+ * Use the magnetometer as a compass
+ * Take over the wakeword ("hey Even") and replace what it opens with a different phone-side transcription and AI agent pipeline
+ * Take over the screen-wake even on the dashboard, so that you can end the EvenHub session (putting the glasses in a low-power mode) and return to Faceclaw with a double-tap

+Glasses with a custom firmware identify themselves with the version number of the stock firmware that the modded version is based on, with an extra field in the settings-response message describing the capabilities added.
+See `settings_send_wrapper` in `patches/settings_ext.c`.
+The format of this capability string is not yet standardized and is in flux; if writing your own firmware and your own phone software to go with it, assume that firmware is probably only compatible if you recognize the exast string.

+Custom firmwares in this repository are intended to be backwards-compatible with the official Even Realities app; ie, if the phone doesn't send any bluetooth messages that make use of the added features, it will behave the same way.
+In practice, this isn't tested, and using a custom firmware with the official Even app may introduce bugs.
+EvenHub apps are especially likely to be broken by custom firmware, since most of the modifications are to EvenHub-related functionality.

+What _is_ tested for compativility is the OTA updater.
+This firmware does not make any changes to how OTA updates are installed.
+If you connect the official Even app to your glasses, and it has a firmware that's newer than the one your CFW is based on, it will offer to install an update.
+Installing an OTA update using the official Even app will fully remove the custom firmware and restore it to stock behavior.
+You can also go back to stock firmware by installing an unmodified firmware image using g2flash, or the "Uninstall firmware" menu item in Faceclaw.

+## Using the Flash Tool

 `g2flash.py` flashes firmware onto Even Realities G2 smart glasses by reimplementing the official app's BLE flash protocol.
 It is the tool used to push custom firmware (a patched `*_cfw.bin` image) onto the device.